UK TERMS OF SERVICE

 Spending limits.
 We have limits on how much you can spend or withdraw – these are set out in your Curve app.
 We may change these limits every now and then.
 You can ask us to increase your limits – if we refuse, you have to wait 3 months to request another review.

-Your actions: The transaction breaches limits which apply to your Curve account, you’ve breached these Terms, failed to provide us with information we’ve asked for or your account has been blocked, or
+Your actions – The transaction breaches limits which apply to your Curve account, you’ve breached these Terms, you’ve failed to provide us with information we’ve asked for, or your account has been blocked for any other legitimate reason.

 We’ll tell you if we refuse to make a payment and (where possible) why.

-We may need to contact you urgently if we suspect or find fraudulent activity has occurred (provided we are not prohibited from doing so by law) or if we suffer a security threat.
-When we contact you, we will also give you information on how you can minimise any risk to your payment instrument depending on the nature of the security threat.
-We’ll use the same contact details which you have already provided us with when contacting you; so please make sure you keep your account details up to date by contacting us.
+We may need to contact you urgently if we suspect or find fraudulent activity has occurred on your account (provided we are not prohibited from doing so by law) or if we suffer a security threat.
+When we contact you, we will also give you information on how you can minimise any risk to your payment instrument depending on the nature of the fraud or security threat.
+We’ll use the same contact details which you have already provided us with when contacting you; so please make sure you keep your account details up to date in the app or by contacting us.

 What about foreign currency transactions?

-If you have set your funding card currency in the Curve app to a different currency - e.g. EUR - to the payment card you’ve used to make the payment - e.g. your GBP debit card - your payment card issuer may charge a fee for using currency conversion services.
+If, when making a transaction, you have set your payment card currency in the Curve app to a different currency than that of the payment card itself then your payment card issuer may charge a fee for using their currency conversion services.
+This might be in addition to any fees that Curve charges you.

-If we have to convert the currency of a payment made using your Curve card we’ll use an exchange rate which will be either the:
+If we have to convert the currency of a payment made using your Curve card we’ll use the latest available exchange rate from our rate provider (see Mastercard® Currency Converter Calculator).

-Exchange rates can fluctuate between the date you made the transaction and the date it’s actually processed by the merchant to your account.
-We may not notify you about the change in the exchange rate or when the transaction is finally settled.
+Exchange rates can fluctuate between the date you made the transaction and the date it’s actually processed by the merchant to your account, please note that changes in the exchange rates will be applied immediately and without notice.
+The rate applied to a transaction will be shown in the Curve app.

 We’ll not be responsible to you if you’re charged fees or lose any money if you ask the merchant or any other third party to make the currency conversion.